Adult Student Eligibility for NA

 The school defines what is considered half-time.
 When the school has no official definition of half-time, the minimum number of full-time hours, as defined by the school, is divided by two to determine half-time.

-See all of the following for NA student work requirements and exemptions:
+See all of the following for NA student meal plans, work requirements, and exemptions:

 NA Student Employment